Social-Evolution-and-Behavior/anTraX/docs/classification.md

 ### Creating a training set

-The blob classifier is a trained deep convolutional network (CNN), that needs to be trained on a trainset of pre-classified blob images. anTraX includes an interactive GUI application to prepare such a training set from a tracked experiment.
+anTraX includes an interactive GUI application to prepare such a training set from a tracked experiment.
 To launch the GUI, type and run in the terminal:

 ```console
 antrax extract-trainset <expdir> [--session <session>]